 Step 2: Get Started with WDCTools and Terminal Interface

-Download WDCTools Install WDCTools and set update preferences with the installer.
+Download WDCTools Install WDCTools and set update preferences with installer.
+If you have email or other issues downloading the tools, click here (you will need to unzip before installing).

 The WDCTools is NOT for resale or reverse engineering of our technology in any form and is NOT provided for the development of commercial products that use non–WDC 65xx processors in Core or Chip form.

 The W65C265SXB both has a monitor ROM that on reset will communicate to a terminal using a UART on the W65C265S.
 You can use programs such as HyperTerm (PC), HyperSerialPort (PC), PuTTY (MAC, Linux, PC), ZTERM (MAC), XTERM (MAC, Linux) to communicate with the boards.
 Or if its a more mobile interface you seek, with any Android device you can use the FTDI UART Terminal!

 But what if you wanted to customize your interface to your SXB?
 We thought it would be interesting to have a simple script to interface with the board.
 Why not Python?
 Python is straight forward and easy to use.
 Check out the WDC GitHub Page for a starter script that will work with the W65C265SXB.
 Feel free to make it your own.
 You can even add functions to the board and interact through the terminal (turn on/off lights, read sensors, etc).
 Let us know what you come up with!

 You should be up and running with your board and tools.
 Please see the W65C265XB product page for technical information, Datasheets and more.
 Next, we will run a small demo program.

 Step 3: Browse to your WDCTools example project